Ex-Johnson aide lambasts UK government over COVID failures - WTMJ

 It was “like a scene from ‘Independence Day’ with Jeff Goldblum saying ‘The aliens are here and your whole plan is broken,’” Cummings said.

-“The truth is that senior ministers, senior officials, senior advisers like me, disastrously short of the standards that the public has a right to expect of its government in a crisis like this,” he said.
+Johnson eventually imposed a nationwide lockdown on March 23, and was hospitalized in intensive care with the virus in April 2020.

-Johnson defended the government’s response, saying “to deal with a pandemic on this scale has been appallingly difficult.”
+Johnson defended the government’s response on Wednesday, saying “to deal with a pandemic on this scale has been appallingly difficult.”

 “We have at every stage tried to minimize loss of life, to save lives, to protect the (health service) and we have followed the best scientific advice that we can,” Johnson said in the House of Commons.

 One of the architects of the successful campaign to take Britain out of the European Union, Cummings was appointed a top adviser when Johnson became prime minister in 2019.
-A self-styled political disruptor, he spoke of his desire to radically shake up the government and expressed contempt for the civil service, many politicians and much of the media.
+A self-styled political disruptor who wanted to shake up government, he often expressed contempt for the civil service, politicians and the media.

-Initially a shadowy figure, Cummings made headlines in May 2020 when newspapers revealed he had driven 250 miles (400 kilometers) across the country after contracting COVID-19, despite a nationwide stay-at-home order.
-His defense — that he was seeking childcare help from relatives in case he got sick — rang hollow to many Britons who had made sacrifices and endured isolation to follow the rules.
+Cummings made headlines in May 2020 when newspapers revealed he had driven 250 miles (400 kilometers) across the country after contracting COVID-19, despite a nationwide stay-at-home order.
+His defense — that he was seeking childcare help from relatives in case he got sick — rang hollow to many Britons who had made sacrifices to follow the rules.

-Cummings said Wednesday that he hadn’t told the whole truth, saying that was a “terrible mistake.”
+Cummings acknowledged Wednesday that he hadn’t told the whole truth.
 He said his real motivation in leaving London was his family’s safety, because there had been threats to his London home.

-Cummings left his job in November amid a power struggle inside the prime minister’s office.

 The government denies that herd immunity through infection was ever its policy.